 WVDED will conduct a competitive procurement process for eligible state or regional organizations interested in contracting with the State of West Virginia.
-Eligible organizations include but are not limited to: Regional Planning and Development Councils, the West Virginia Library Association, WVU Cooperative Extension, school districts, and organizations that support covered populations to distribute internet-enabled devices.
+Eligible organizations include but are not limited to: Regional Planning and Development Councils, the West Virginia Library Association, WVU Cooperative

+Extension, school districts, and organizations that support covered populations to distribute internetenabled devices.

 Regional entities will serve as conduits for logistics and warehousing of devices, returns and replacement of devices, licensing and acquisition of devices and software, and have the opportunity to serve as the first point of contact for technical troubleshooting of devices.
 Regional entities will serve as device distributors to local Digital Navigator Program subgrantees and, at WVDED's request, other qualifying local digital literacy programs.
 Regional entities should expect to engage with local digital navigator programs, local and regional governments, and other stakeholders prior to implementing the device distribution program to understand and document the region's unique device needs.
-A preliminary rubric for device distribution regional contractor selection is included in Table 15.
+A preliminary rubric for device distribution regional contractor selection is included in Table 14.

-Table 15: Device Distribution Regional Contractor Selection Rubric
+Table 14: Device Distribution Regional Contractor Selection Rubric

-Maximum Category Description points 40 Fulfillment Priority given to organizations with a demonstrated capacity to process Capacity and fulfill digital device orders from local organizations.
-Points Schedule 40 points: Organization has demonstrated experience and capacity to process and expediently fulfill digital device orders from local organizations in West Virginia 30 points: Organization has demonstrated experience and capacity to process and fulfill digital device orders from local organizations in West Virginia 20 points: Organization has demonstrated experience and comprehensive plan to scale to meet all capacity and device fulfillment needs within 6 months of receiving grant funds 10 points: Organization has demonstrated experience and comprehensive plan to scale to meet all capacity and device fulfillment needs within 12 months of receiving grant funds 0 points: Organization has neither demonstrated experience 30 Efficacy and nor presented a comprehensive plan.
-Demonstrates a cost-effective and expeditious plan to distribute 30 Efficiency devices within the region.
-Points Schedule: 30 points: Organization demonstrates both a cost-effective and expeditious plan to distribute devices within region.
-15 points: Organization demonstrates cost-effective plan to begin distributing devices within region within 12 months of receiving grant funds 0 points: Organization does not demonstrate cost-effective plan to distribute devices 20 Coordination Demonstrates a track record of prior coordination with small and medium sized nonprofit entities with federal and/or state compliance requirements in the region.
-Points Schedule: • 20 points: Organization demonstrates a track record of prior coordination with small and medium sized nonprofit entities with federal AND state compliance requirements in the region
+Maximum points Category Description 40 Fulfillment Capacity Application must detail the applicant's demonstrated capacity to process and fulfill digital device orders from local organizations.
+This should include details surrounding the applicant's past activities, resources, and all-around capability to fulfill digital device orders from local organizations.
+Fulfillment Capacity should be fully detailed in the Project Sustainability and Capacity section of the project narrative.
+Points Schedule 40 points: Organization has demonstrated experience and capacity to process and effectively fulfill digital device orders from local organizations in West Virginia 30 points: Organization has demonstrated experience and capacity to process and fulfill digital device orders from local organizations in West Virginia 20 points: Organization has demonstrated experience and comprehensive plan to scale to meet all capacity and device fulfillment needs within 6 months of receiving grant funds 10 points: Organization has demonstrated experience and a comprehensive plan to scale to meet all capacity and device fulfillment needs within 12 months of receiving grant funds 0 points: Organization has neither demonstrated experience nor presented a comprehensive plan.
+30 Efficacy and Efficiency Demonstrates a cost-effective and expeditious plan to distribute devices within the region.
+Points Schedule:

-15 points: Organization demonstrates a track record of prior coordination with small and medium sized nonprofit entities with federal OR state compliance requirements in the region 10 points: Organization demonstrates a track record of prior coordination with small and medium sized nonprofit entities in the region 0 points: Organization does not demonstrate prior coordination.
-10 Community Points Schedule: Engagement 10 points: Demonstrates strategy to evolve device procurement based on identified community needs and feedback
+O points: Organization does not demonstrate cost-effective plan to distribute devices 20 Coordination Demonstrates a track record of prior coordination with small and medium sized nonprofit entities with federal and/or state compliance requirements in the region.
+Points Schedule: 20 points: Organization demonstrates a track record of prior coordination with small and medium sized nonprofit entities with federal AND state compliance requirements in the region 15 points: Organization demonstrates a track record of prior coordination with small and medium sized nonprofit entities with federal OR state compliance requirements in the region 10 points: Organization demonstrates a track record of prior coordination with small and medium sized nonprofit entities in the region 0 points: Organization does not demonstrate prior coordination.
+10 Community Engagement Applicant must include a detailed strategy to engage residents and local communities to understand specific needs, gather feedback, and plan for continuous improvement.
+Points Schedule: 10 points: Demonstrates strategy to evolve device procurement based on identified community needs and feedback